FAIR PROCESSING NOTICE

 We need a legal basis in order to process your personal data.
-Any data we process is because we either have a contract with you (or you wish to obtain a contract with us), we have a legal obligation to do so, or because it is a legitimate activity.
-On occasion, we will seek your consent to process your personal data, but you are free to refuse.
+Our processing is because we either have a contract with you or you wish to obtain a contract with us, we have a legal obligation to process the data or the processing is a legitimate activity.
+On occasion, we will seek your consent to process your personal data but you are free to refuse.

-When you are an operative or wish to become an operative of IN-SYNC Digital Ltd, we collect and process your personal data:
+When you are an operative or wish to become an operative of IN-SYNC, we collect and process your personal data:

-• in order to fulfil our contract for services with you;
+- in order to fulfil our contract with you;

 We process your personal data because we have a contract with you, you would like to enter into a contract with us or it is a legitimate business activity.